carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 ## Deeper investigation of the Windows performance

-The performance numbers from the Windows machine are slightly off (in absolute numbers) compared to the other machines.
+The performance of the Windows machine is slightly lower (in absolute numbers) compared to the other machines.
 This is strange because the CPU is quite powerful and the storage is fast.
-This may be attributed to the Direct Storage access, but at the time of writing we're unsure of the cause.
+This may be attributed to the Direct Storage access, but at the time of writing we're unsure of the exact cause.

 # Conclusion